-The Byzantine Antimachia Castle The island has a 14th-century fortress at the entrance to its harbor, erected in 1315 by the Knights Hospitaller, and another from the Byzantine period in Antimachia.
+The Byzantine Antimachia Castle The island has a 14th c. fortress at the entrance to its harbor, erected in 1315 by the Knights Hospitaller, and another from the Byzantine period in Antimachia.

 Ancient Temple of Dionysos The ruins of Dionysos Temple are located south of the Kos harbor, passing the ancient Agora, on Vasileos Pavlou Street.
 It is close to the Roman House.

 Archaeological Museum of Kos The Archaeological Museum of Kos stands in the heart of Kos Town.
-It includes findings from the Ancient Agora, the Asklepieion and other sites on the island.
+It includes findings from the Ancient Agora, the Asclepieion and other sites on the island.

 Lambi Beach, an organized long sandy beach with various tourist facilities, restaurants and accommodations, and the necessary beach beds and umbrellas.